-- Where a member of the public has concerns about a member or the organisation as a whole, this can be raised informally initially with a member of the Executive Committee with a view to resolving the issue quickly and fairly.
+- Where a member of the public has concerns about a practitioner or the organisation as a whole, this can be raised informally initially with a Director with a view to resolving the issue quickly and fairly.

 - Any complaint must be made in writing or by email within three months of the alleged incident and will be acknowledged within two working days of receipt.
 An investigation will be undertaken and may involve discussion with other members of the organisation, those involved and, where relevant, students.
 This will be done with discretion.
 Where appropriate, the matter may involve a meeting to discuss the issues.
 The complainant will be invited to have a friend to accompany them should they so wish.